|

 One of the most extraordinary cases of

-multiple murder committed by a severely mentally ill
+multiple murder committed by a severely mentally ill person is that of John

-person is that of John Thomas Straffen.
-Twenty one year old Straffen
+Thomas Straffen.
+Twenty one year old

-February 1951 after assaulting a child.
+to February 1951 after assaulting a child.

-In August 1951, he strangled two little girls in Bath, five year old
+In August 1951, he strangled two little girls in Bath, five year old Brenda Goddard and nine

-was found unfit to plead at his trial by reason of insanity and sent to
+year old Cicely Batstone, but was found unfit to plead at his trial by reason

-On the 29th of
+On the 29th of April 1952,

-April 1952, he escaped and strangled five
+he escaped and strangled five year old Linda Bowyer before being recaptured the

-year old Linda Bowyer before being recaptured the following day.
-He was convicted of this murder as the jury
+following day.
+He was convicted of this

-decided he was sane and sentenced to hang, but reprieved on the grounds of
+murder as the jury decided he was sane and sentenced to hang, but reprieved on

-insanity after his appeal had been dismissed.
+the grounds of insanity after his appeal had been dismissed.
+He was never released and became Britain's

-longest serving prisoner, dying at Frankland prison
+longest serving prisoner, dying at Frankland prison in County Durham

-in County Durham on the 19th of November 2007 at the
+on the 19th of November

-age of 77.
-Strangely he spent all of his
+Strangely he spent all of his incarceration actually in prisons and was

-hospital unlike Moors Murderer, Ian Brady.
+never transferred to a secure mental hospital unlike Moors Murderer, Ian Brady.

 The Home Office went to a great deal of trouble to investigate the